 - Return the form to the Undergraduate Office once it is completed.
 Please note that the Declaration Form is only being accepted via email at this time.

-Applications are due February 5, 2021.
-Decisions will go out in February 2021 with Induction Ceremony details to follow.
+Applications are due February 5, 2024.
+Decisions will go out later in February 2024 with Induction Ceremony details to follow.